Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Additive Predicates

-Noticeably, the derivation that \coqe{TOFFOLI}$~: \X_3 \to \X_3$ also proves trivial (since \coqe{H c} immediately converts the $\X$ to a $\Z$), showing that a $\ket +$ in the third position isn't entangled by a Toffoli gate.
-By contrast, Toffoli's action on $\Z_3$ does get a bit messy (we leave off the coefficients for readability's sake):
+Note that the trailing $T$ and $T^\dag$s are all applied to $\I$ or $\Z$ and therefore have no effect on the predicates.
+(We combine them with the previous commands for conciseness.)
+Noticeably, the derivation that \hoare{\X_3}{\mathtt{TOFFOLI}}{\X_3} also proves trivial (since $\mathtt{H~c}$ immediately converts the $\X$ to a $\Z$), showing that a $\ket +$ in the third position is not entangled by a Toffoli gate.
+By contrast, Toffoli's action on $\Z_3$ does get a bit messy\footnote{We leave off the coefficients for readability's sake, but this derivation, while wholly mechanical, can be difficult to follow to the end.
+The reader may wish to skip to the final steps of the deduction.}: